 Measures To Take For Dark Circles In Babies

-You may try these remedies at home:
+You may try these remedies at home for dark circles under baby eyes (11):

 - It is important to address sleep disturbance in infants and ensure that the baby sleeps enough, eats well, is active, and shows healthy weight gain.